 2. You can make a difference, now!

-Connecting with faculty early is a strength of the program.
+Connecting with faculty early is a strength of the master’s in healthcare policy program track.
 Our students work hard to reach their professional goals and our faculty encourages our students to lean on them.
-By doing so, they can connect you with the necessary resources in your community to begin your advocacy and health policy work early on.
+By doing so, they can connect you with the necessary resources in your community to begin your advocacy and explore healthcare policy jobs and work early on.
 For example, if your interest is in tobacco control, we can help you find coalitions that exist in your state to move that health policy agenda toward the decrease of tobacco use.
 We currently have a student who is part of the Indiana Hospital Association who recently testified in front of the Indiana legislature on increasing tobacco taxes.

 3. You’ll graduate with experiences that can help you propel your career

 Prior to graduation, our students are engaged in advocacy work.
 Many of them have already become members of different coalitions, done policy analysis and have gained grassroots experience in policy development in fields that they are deeply passionate about.
-When students finish the program, our hope is that their community recognizes them as a nurse expert in a certain area of policy.
+When students finish the MSN healthcare policy program track, our hope is that their community recognizes them as a nurse expert in a certain area of policy, and they have gained exposure to a number of different healthcare policy jobs.

 Taking a stand for what you believe in isn’t easy, but more often than not, it is worth it.
-Whether you’re fighting for medical services for a disadvantaged population or visiting your state capitol to demand positive change, earning your MSN HCP degree can help you make a lasting impact.
+Whether you’re fighting for medical services for a disadvantaged population, or visiting your state capitol to demand positive change, earning your MSN healthcare policy degree can help you make a lasting impact.

-If you’re a nurse that’s passionate about policy change, we encourage you to learn more about the Master of Science in Nursing (MSN) Healthcare Policy (HCP) specialty track degree.
+If you’re a nurse that’s passionate about policy change or want to further explore master’s in health policy career paths, we encourage you to learn more about the Master of Science in Nursing (MSN) Healthcare Policy (HCP) specialty track degree at Chamberlain.
 Reach out to our admissions team here.